-Assistant Professor: T. Kroeker Academic Support Specialist: C. Pesce Academic Counselor: I. Morrow
+Assistant Professor: T. Kroeker Academic Support Specialist: C. Pesce compensatory learning strategies, advocacy and academic advising.

-Westminster's nationally recognized Learning Disabilities Program provides comprehensive, personalized academic support services for students who have been clinically diagnosed with learning disabilities.
-Services provided by the Program's professional staff, include alternative examination arrangements, individual instruction in compensatory learning strategies, advocacy and academic advising.
 In addition, students are enrolled in either the Reading and Writing Workshop or the Time Management Workshop.
 Although the program serves many students through graduation, the emphasis of the program falls in the first two semesters, focusing on the development of skills required for independent success in a rigorous liberal arts curriculum.